studersi/test-4/tutorial-8/README.md

 If we compare this to the first run of the statistic script, we reduced the average score from 12.5 to 1.4.
 This is very impressive.
 So by focusing on a handful of high scoring requests, we improved the whole service by a lot.

 We could expect the high scoring requests of 231 and 189 to be gone, but funnily enough, the cluster at 98 has also disappeared.
 We only covered 7 requests in the initial tuning, but a cluster with alerts from over 400 requests is gone, too.
+And this is not an exceptional effect.
+It is the standard behaviour if we work with this tuning method: a few rule exclusions that we derieved from the highest scoring requests does away with most of the false alarms.

 Our next goal is the group of requests with a score of 60.
 Let's extract the rule IDs and then examine the alerts a bit.